aspnetzero/documents/doc/Development-Guide-Angular.md

 **.NET Core Compatibility**

-Since SignalR is not ready yet for .NET Core, real time notifications will not work if you select .NET Core as your base framework.
+Since SignalR is ready for .NET Core, real time notifications will work as well, if you select .NET Core as your base framework.

 #### Chat